 RAD, DIP, DEG, AISTD

 Suzanne has choreographed, produced or directed over 200 shows to date.
 A lover of Musical Theatre and Ballets, she is most at home when working on the stage or behind the scenes.
 This is why she chose a career that leads her from one amazing project to another.
 Suzanne’s dance training began at the age of three with the Wexford School of Ballet and Modern Dance; by age ten she had started RAD major training in Dublin and at fifteen had moved to England where she completed her RAD Ballet, ISTD Modern and National Dance majors.
-While there she gained invaluable stage and TV experience performing with many well known celebrities.
-Suzanne has received a RAD Ballet teaching certificate, an anatomy degree, a degree in the history of dance and an ISTD associate diploma & 6 levels of Des.
+While there she gained invaluable stage and TV experience performing with many well- known celebrities.
+Suzanne has received a RAD Ballet teaching certificate, an anatomy degree, a degree in the history of dance and an ISTD associate diploma, & 6 levels of Des.
 On qualifying Suzanne was asked to train Intermediate and Advanced RAD and ISTD in Italy and England.
 She did so in England for some time and then on her return to Wexford in 1988 continued this training in Wexford, with her students receiving the highest results in Ireland.
-Suzanne’s students also won many awards and scholarships, 3 of them travelling to the Kirov Ballet School in Russia.Suzanne’s past students have been accepted into English National Ballet School, English National Ballet Company, Rambert Ballet, Laine Theatre Arts, Doreen Bird, Performers, Arts Ed, PPA, Laban London, Elmhurst and many more prestigious colleges in London.
-At this time 3 of Suzanne’s students are studying Musical Theatre in London & many of Suzanne’s students have written their own success stories, dancing professionally abroad and opening their own dance schools.
+Suzanne’s students also won many awards and scholarships, 3 of them travelling to the Kirov Ballet School in Russia.
+Suzanne’s past students have been accepted into English National Ballet School, English National Ballet Company, Rambert Ballet, Laine Theatre Arts, Doreen Bird, Performers, Arts Ed, PPA, Laban London, Elmhurst, Northern Ballet and many more prestigious colleges in London.
+Many of Suzanne’s students have written their own success stories, dancing professionally abroad and opening their own dance schools.

 Suzanne has a passion for hard work and achieving only the best in the individual.
-A firm believer in discipline and preparation, but also a true believer in the love of stage and all the fabulous attributes it brings to a young performer.
+A firm believer in discipline and preparation, but also a true believer in the love of dance and all the fabulous attributes it brings to a young performer.
 Suzanne runs the Wexford School of Ballet and Performing Arts in Wexford, Enniscorthy and New Ross.

 Ann O’ Leary